 Queen Elizabeth National Park: where lions climb trees

-There are places in the world where nature breaks its own rules.
+There are places in the world where nature defies its own rules.
 Queen Elizabeth National Park in Uganda is one of them — a place where you can witness something that few truly believe exists: tree-climbing lions.

 Why are the lions here different?